bart7449/seminar2023/README.md

 In this course, students will acquire knowledge of cutting-edge neural network technologies in various scientific and industrial fields.

 ## Course Information
-- This course will run online Thursday 10:00 - 12:00 (ZOOM Room ID  838 9307 6988), run by three UST professors(Kyong-Ha Lee@KISTI, Heyjin Kim, Byungjun Bae@ETRI).
+- This course will be held online every Thursday from 10:00 to 12:00 until December 21, 2023.
 - In this seminar class, students are asked to review seminal papers related to their researches and present their research topics in the class.
 - For all inquiries related to this course, please contact kyongha@kisti.re.kr